 Clinical trial registry

 Clinical trials must follow the CONSORT guidelines.
 We advise the authors to register the clinical trials with a clinical trial registry that allows free online access to the public.
 Registration in the following trial registers is acceptable:

 Standard abbreviations should be used throughout the manuscript.
 All nonstandard abbreviations should be kept to a minimum and must be defined in the text following their first use.

-Authors are required to pay Rs.
-2500/- INR (Indian Authors) or USD 85 (foreign authors) for APCs upon acceptance of manuscript.
+The authors are required to pay Rs.
+9000/- INR (Indian Authors) or USD 240 (foreign authors) for APCs upon acceptance of the manuscript.
 APCs are applicable only to the accepted articles.